fedora-infra/python-fedora/doc/service.rst

 Unicode
 =======
-simplejson (and probably other JSON libraries) will take care of encoding unicode strings to JSON so be sure that you are passing unicode strings around rather than encoded byte strings.
+simplejson (and probably other JSON libraries) will take care of encoding Unicode strings to JSON so be sure that you are passing Unicode strings around rather than encoded byte strings.

 Error Handling
 ==============

 In python, error conditions are handled by raising an exception.
-However, an exception object will not propogate automatically through a return from the server.
+However, an exception object will not propagate automatically through a return from the server.
 Instead we set several special variables in the returned data to inform BaseClient_ of any errors.